 I’m going to choose to toggle off audio status, and I’m also going to choose to toggle off TTS on guest join.
 Now, if I click on the logo dropdown here, what this allows me to do is it allows me to upload my logo and choose if I want it to appear or not.

-So if I toggle the icon here, you can see that the logo that I uploaded will now appear on my live stream on the top right-hand corner of the screen.
+If I toggle the icon here, you can see that the logo that I uploaded will now appear on my live stream on the top right-hand corner of the screen.
 If I don’t want it to appear, I can toggle it off at any time.

 I can also change the logo image simply by selecting upload new image and uploading the logo or image that I want to be in the top right-hand corner.
 The option to have your name appear here is controlled by the banner setting.

-So I can turn this on and off simply once again, by toggling it.
+I can turn this on and off simply once again, by toggling it.
 If I click on the dropdown, then you can see here, I can change the text.
 I can change the font to be some of the fonts provided by Melon here.

 And I can also change the banner background.
-So I had the full spectrum of colours to match whatever coloured background for this banner section that I want it to be.
-So I would simply just change the colour to suit whatever suits my brand and what I want to appear.
+I had the full spectrum of colours to match whatever coloured background for this banner section that I want it to be.
+I would simply just change the colour to suit whatever suits my brand and what I want to appear.

-So you can have a ticker that scrolls along the bottom of the screen.
+You can have a ticker that scrolls along the bottom of the screen.
 And if you click on the dropdown options, you can change the text.
 We can change the font, the colour of the background, as well as the colour of the font.

 And as always, you can toggle it on and off to appeal whenever you want.
 One of the other things that I really like about Melon is the ability to add your own backgrounds.

-So this gives you the ability to click on this background option and choose between their different backgrounds that they’ve already uploaded for you or alternatively, you can select this upload new a background section here, and this will enable you to upload an image from your desktop.
+This gives you the ability to click on this background option and choose between their different backgrounds that they’ve already uploaded for you or alternatively, you can select this upload new a background section here, and this will enable you to upload an image from your desktop.

 And once the image has finished uploading, you’ll see it here and you’ll be able to add it to the live stream.
 And you can also toggle between the options that you’ve uploaded and the existing Melon backgrounds as well.
 Now, one of the options that you have in Melon is also to schedule your live stream.

-So if we select this schedule section in the bottom here, this will open up the scheduled broadcast section.
+If we select this schedule section in the bottom here, this will open up the scheduled broadcast section.
 And if we select new, this will enable us to choose the social media accounts that we want to schedule it to.

-So I’m going to choose the Facebook page and click on the plus icon.
+I’m going to choose the Facebook page and click on the plus icon.
 And I can see that this is selected and you would go on and choose all of the accounts that you want to schedule the stream to.

 Then you would select next stream information, and you would choose the date where you want to schedule the live stream for.
-So I’m going to go ahead and schedule it out.
+I’m going to go ahead and schedule it out.
 Let’s do this at this time, and select continue.